Joan R. Casas Technical University of Catalonia, Spain <i>30th August at 10.15 CEST</i>

 Dan Frangopol Lehigh University, USA <i>31st August at 14.30 CEST</i>

-Prof. Dan Frangopol is the inaugural holder of the Fazlur R. Khan Endowed Chair of Structural Engineering and Architecture at Lehigh University.
+Dan M. Frangopol is the inaugural holder of the Fazlur R. Khan Endowed Chair of Structural Engineering and Architecture at Lehigh University.
 Before joining Lehigh University in 2006, he was Professor of Civil Engineering at the University of Colorado at Boulder, where he is now Professor Emeritus.
-He is recognized as a leader in the field of life-cycle engineering of civil and marine structures.
-His main research interests are in the development and application of probabilistic concepts and methods to civil and marine engineering including structural reliability, probability-based design and optimization of buildings, bridges and naval ships, structural health monitoring, life-cycle performance maintenance, management and cost of structures and infrastructures under uncertainty, risk-based assessment and decision-making, infrastructure sustainability and resilience to disasters, and stochastic mechanics.
-Prof. Frangopol is the Founding President of the International Associations for Bridge Maintenance and Safety (IABMAS) and Life-Cycle Civil Engineering (IALCCE).
-He has authored/co-authored over 380 articles in archival journals including 9 prize winning papers.
-He is the Founding Editor of Structure and Infrastructure Engineering.
-Prof. Frangopol is the recipient of several medals, awards, and prizes, from ASCE, IABSE, IASSAR, and other professional organizations, such as the OPAL Award, the Newmark Medal, the Alfredo Ang Award, the T.Y.
-Lin Medal, the F. R. Khan Medal, and the Croes Medal (twice), to name a few.
-He holds 4 honorary doctorates and 13 honorary professorships from major universities.
-He is a foreign member of the Academia Europaea (Academy of Europe, London) and the Royal Academy of Belgium, an Honorary Member of the Romanian Academy, and a Distinguished Member of ASCE.”
+His main research interests are in the development and application of probabilistic concepts and methods to civil and marine engineering.
+He is recognized as a leader in the field of life-cycle engineering of civil and marine structures under various types of hazards.
+Dr. Frangopol is the Founding President of both the International Association for Bridge Maintenance and Safety (IABMAS) and the International Association for Life-Cycle Civil Engineering (IALCCE).
+He has authored/co-authored 3 books, more than 50 book chapters, and over 420 articles in archival journals including 11 prize winning papers.
+He is the Founding Editor of Structure and Infrastructure Engineering and of the Book Series Structures and Infrastructures.
+Dr. Frangopol is the recipient of several medals, awards, and prizes, from ASCE, IABSE, IASSAR, ISHMII, SAE and other professional organizations, such as the Newmark, Freudenthal, Housner, Lin, Khan, Mufti, and Croes Medals, the Ang, Howard, Moisseiff, Outstanding Paper (OPA), and Civil Engineer of the Year Awards, the Munro, Noble, Reese and Wellington Prizes, and the Lifetime Achievement Award in Education (OPAL), to name a few.
+He has served as technical consultant or advisor to companies, organizations and government agencies in the United States, Asia, and Europe.
+Dr. Frangopol delivered many plenary/keynote lectures at international conferences and several named lectures.
+He holds 4 honorary doctorates and 14 honorary professorships from major universities.
+He is an Elected Member of the US National Academy of Construction, a Foreign Member of the Academy of Europe (London), a Foreign Associate of the Engineering Academy of Japan, a Foreign Member of the Royal Academy of Belgium, an Honorary Member of the Romanian Academy, an Honorary Member of the Romanian Academy of Technical Sciences, and a Distinguished Member of ASCE.